-Julia Yohe is a third-year journalism student at Northeastern University.
+Julia Yohe is a fourth-year journalism student at Northeastern University.

 Photo credit: Colette Pollauf